ACIS accredits, supports, and advances the interests of Colorado independent schools.

 ACIS includes thirty-eight schools with a total of over 11,290 students.
 Members reflect a wide variety of school missions: boarding and day schools, progressive and traditional programs, Montessori and Waldorf schools.
 They are also geographically diverse, with over half the schools (20) located in Denver or the immediate vicinity, eight in mountain communities or on the Western Slope, and ten members in the Front Range cities of Boulder, Colorado Springs, and Pueblo.

 Christine Zandstra is the Executive Assistant for ACIS.
-Her primary responsibilities include bookkeeping, conference planning/registration, web site management, and general office assistance.
+Her primary responsibilities include accounting, finance, conference planning/registration, website management, and general office assistance.
 Christine has over 30 years’ experience in operations/office management, public relations and crisis management.

 ACIS QUICK FACTS (2019-2020)

 |% students receiving aid||25.8%|